Skip to content

 Prerequisites

-In order to receive a SMS, you will need a short code and/or keyword to which the user sends the SMS.
-This short code and keyword is leased to you, so when we receive a SMS on the specific short code, with the specific keyword, we know where to deliver the SMS.
+In order to receive an SMS, you will need a short code and/or keyword to which the user sends the SMS.
+This short code and/or keyword is leased to you, so when we receive a SMS on the specific short code, with the specific keyword, we know where to deliver the SMS.

 You can either lease a keyword on a shared short code, such as +45 1204, or you can lease an entire short code, such as +45 60575797.
 Contact us via the live chat if you need a new short code and/or keyword.